bencomp/openlibrary/docs/design/lists.rst

 Lists
 =====

-This document explain how the lists feature is implemented.
+This document explains how the lists feature is implemented.